 The merger of Chicago-Kent with Illinois Institute of Technology in 1969 gave recognition to the need for a partnership between legal education and science and technology to prepare students properly to face the challenges of a complex society.
 Since the merger, the law school's reputation for developing creative approaches to the traditional tasks of legal education has increased dramatically in scope and depth.
 In 1989, Chicago-Kent was unanimously elected to membership in the Order of the Coif, the national legal honor society.

-In January 1992, Chicago-Kent moved into a new ten-story, state-of-the-art building located at 565 West Adams Street in downtown Chicago.
-The building is equipped with the latest technology and includes a five-story library, a complete courtroom that seats one hundred people, and significant additional space for classroom and student activities.
+In January 1992, Chicago-Kent moved into a new ten-story, state-of-the-art building located at 565 West Adams Street in downtown Chicago, which was renamed Conviser Law Center in 2020.
+The building is equipped with the latest technology and includes a library with a spacious reading room on the 10th floor, two complete courtrooms, and significant additional space for classroom and student activities.

 Chicago-Kent's growth has been spurred by a number of factors: an innovative and dedicated faculty, constantly upgraded facilities, and an outstanding student body.
-Chicago-Kent's law library, one of the largest among law schools in the nation, provides resources that enhance the educational process.
+Chicago-Kent's law library provides resources that enhance the educational process.
 Chicago-Kent is nationally recognized for offering the most comprehensive research and writing program of any law school in the country.
 In addition, its extensive clinical and trial advocacy programs help to sharpen students' practice skills.
 The Law Offices of Chicago-Kent, which supervises the clinical program, is the first fee-generating law firm to operate as part of an American law school.
 The programs in business law, criminal litigation, environmental and energy law, international and comparative law, intellectual property law, litigation and alternative dispute resolution, labor and employment law, and public interest law, as well as the Praxis experiential learning curriculum, underscore Chicago-Kent's commitment to curricular innovation to better prepare lawyers for the demands of practice in a complex society.